-The bar would be fused in a mould constructed from strips of old kiln shelf .
-Sorry, I forgot to take a photo of the mould but it is basically just 4 pieces of old kiln shelf stacked on edge on a kiln shelf, to form a box, and then lined inside with 3mm fibre board and kiln paper.
+The bar would be fused in a mould constructed from strips of an old kiln shelf.
+Sorry, I forgot to take a photo of the mould but it is basically just 4 pieces of old kiln shelf stacked on edge on a kiln shelf, to form a box, and then lined inside with 3mm fiberboard and kiln paper.
 I use Bullseye ThinFire.
 You can see the kiln shelf strips stacked up in some photos.

 I expected my bar would be about 25 mm (1 inch) thick.
 Because the glass will naturally want to melt down and spread out to 6mm thick, it will put pressure on the sides of the mould.
 It is then essential you have some heavy supports against your form sides to support them.
 The more support the safer.
 You don’t want glass all over the bottom of your shelf.

 For the lining of the mould I cut a piece of ThinFire kiln paper large enough so that the kiln shelf pieces for the sides of the mould sat on top of the paper.
-I then cut pieces of fibre bard to cover the vertical sides of the mould.
+I then cut pieces of fiberboard to cover the vertical sides of the mould.
 These overlapped on the ends.
 Probably not needed, just me being careful.
-In fact your could probably just use kiln paper instead of the fibre board.
+In fact, you could probably just use kiln paper instead of the fiberboard.

-You can see the remains of the kiln paper and the fibre board in the photos of the fused piece.
+You can see the remains of the kiln paper and the fiberboard in the photos of the fused piece.

 The glass strips were all cut 22 cm long and in widths of 6, 12 and 15 mm.
 The varying widths just to mix it up a bit.
 Not necessary, and you could just have them all the same.